 Orthopedic surgeries like knee replacements are particularly likely to cause blood clots.
 Blood clots typically occur within two weeks of surgery but they can also take place within a few hours or even in the operating room.
 Clots caused by DVT could delay your release from the hospital by a few days.
 According to Healthline’s analysis of Medicare and private pay claims data, less than 3 percent of people reported DVT during their hospital stay.
 Less than 4 percent reported DVT within 90 days of surgery.

 Clots contained in the legs are a relatively minor risk.
 However, a clot that dislodges and travels through the body to the heart or lungs can cause serious health concerns.
 It can be fatal in rare cases.
 There are a few preventative measures that you and your doctor can discuss:

-- blood thinning medications: Your doctor will likely recommend that you take medications like warfarin (Coumadin), heparin, or enoxaparin (Lovenox) to reduce the risk of clots after surgery.
+- blood thinning medications: Your doctor will likely recommend that you take medications like warfarin (Coumadin), heparin, enoxaparin (Lovenox), or aspirin to reduce the risk of clots after surgery.
 Talk with your doctor to understand any side effects caused by these medications.

 - techniques to improve circulation: Your doctor may suggest treatments like support stockings, lower leg exercises, calf pumps, or elevating your legs to help increase circulation and prevent clots from forming.